fractalpriyanka/Rain-Prediction-Model/README.md

 ## Weather Forecast using Machine Learning
-Weather Forecast ML model plat acrucial role in enhancing our ability to predict and respond to weather conditions, leading to pimproved safety, efficiency, and sustainability in varous sectors.
+Weather Forecast ML model play a crucial role in enhancing our ability to predict and respond to weather conditions, leading to pimproved safety, efficiency, and sustainability in varous sectors.

 ## Ah, weather forecasting!!